themegrill/colormag/README.md

-It downloads the *exact* zip attached to the release (never rebuilds), checks the zip's `style.css` version against the release tag, sanity-checks the build (required files present, file count not suspiciously low), checks out `trunk`/`tags` from `themes.svn.wordpress.org/colormag`, previews the sync and refuses to proceed if it would delete more than 30% of trunk's files, then copies `trunk` → `tags/x.y.z` and commits.
-A version already present in SVN tags is skipped, so re-running after a failure is safe.
+It downloads the *exact* zip attached to the release (never rebuilds), checks the zip's `style.css` version against the release tag, sanity-checks the build (required files present, file count not suspiciously low), then commits it to `themes.svn.wordpress.org/colormag`.
+Unlike a plugin, a theme SVN repo has no `trunk`/`tags`/`assets` — it's a flat list of version directories (`4.2.1/`, `4.2.2/`, ...), each an immutable snapshot.
+Releasing just adds a new sibling directory named after the version; there's nothing to sync or delete, and no way for this to touch a previously published version.
+A version that already exists in SVN is skipped, so re-running after a failure is safe.

 **One-time setup, before this can run for real:**